joebowness/allelic-polycombChIP/README.md

-Thus these analysis methods are broadly applicable to ChIP-seq data of other histone modifications or factors allelically-enriched over Xi which have a broad/blanket pattern of distribution, and less applicable for data types with defined enrichment peaks.
+These analysis methods are broadly applicable to ChIP-seq data of other histone modifications or factors allelically-enriched over Xi which have a broad/blanket pattern of distribution, and less applicable for data types with defined enrichment peaks.